 Locations of Concorde Planes

-There now follows a table of the various locations where models of Concorde can be found.
+There now follows a table of the various locations where all existing models of Concorde can be found.
 Most of these locations are in France, the UK and the USA.
 You can download the KMZ file that can be opened in Google Earth.
-Some of the locations have concorde displayed outdoors, but others house Concorde inside hangers, therefore it is not as easy to spot using a satellite photograph.
+Some of the locations have Concorde displayed outdoors, but others house Concorde inside hangers, therefore it is not as easy to spot using a satellite photograph.

 If you spot any mistakes then please let us know.